vatsan127/config-server/Readme.md

 ### 🔄 Vault System Simplification (v2.0)

 **What Changed:**

 - Reduced from 8+ complex vault endpoints to just 3 core methods
 - Removed individual secret operations (create/update/delete single keys)
-- Implemented merge-based updates for better UX
+- Implemented complete replacement updates for better data consistency
 - Changed vault storage from `.vault-secrets.json` to `.vault/{namespace}-vault.json`

 **Migration Guide:**

-- Old bulk operations → Use new `PUT /api/vault/{namespace}` with merge behavior
+- Old bulk operations → Use new `POST /api/vault/update` with complete replacement
-- Old individual secret gets → Use `GET /api/vault/{namespace}` and extract needed keys
+- Old individual secret gets → Use `POST /api/vault/get` and extract needed keys
-- Old vault history → Use new `GET /api/vault/{namespace}/history`
+- Old vault history → Use new `POST /api/vault/history`

 ### 🔄 Namespace Changes (v2.0)

 **What Changed:**

 - Default namespace changed from `default` to `main` for Spring Cloud Config
 - `default` is now a reserved namespace name
 - Spring Cloud Config URLs now default to `main` namespace when no label provided

 **Migration Impact:**

 - **🔴 BREAKING**: Existing Spring Boot applications using default config server will now fetch from `main` namespace instead of `default`
 - **Action Required**: Create a `main` namespace and migrate configs from `default` namespace if needed
 - **Alternative**: Update client applications to specify label explicitly if using other namespaces

 **Client Configuration Updates:**

 ```yaml
 # Before (implicit default namespace)
 spring: